MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/index.md

 # Controls and patterns for UWP apps
 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

 In UWP app development, a <i>control</i> is a UI element that displays content or enables interaction.
 Controls are the building blocks of the user interface.
+A <i>pattern</i> is a recipe for combining several controls to make something new.

 We provide 45+ controls for you to use, ranging from simple buttons to powerful data controls like the grid view.
-A <i>pattern</i> is a recipe for combining several controls to make something new.
+These controls are a part of the Fluent Design System and can help you create a bold, scalable UI that looks great on all devices and screen sizes.

 The articles in this section provide design guidance and coding instructions for adding controls & patterns to your UWP app.